-As a key basic function in RF signal processing systems, differentiation has wide applications in ultra-wideband (UWB) generation, RF spectrum analysis, and RF filters [167-171].
-Significant progress has been made on RF integral differentiators via photonics technologies [172-184] using phase [172,173] and cross-phase modulation (XPM) [177-179] methods, frequency discriminators and cross-gain modulation in semiconductor optical amplifiers (SOA) [176].
-Fractional differentiation has many more unique and powerful applications [127,182,183] and has played an important role in mechanics, electricity, chemistry, biology, and economics.
+The fundamental operation of differentiation is a key function in RF and microwave signal processing.
+It has wide applications for RF spectral analysis, ultra-wideband (UWB) generation, and RF spectral filters [167-171].
+Significant progress has been made on RF integral differentiators via photonic-based technologies [172-184] using self-phase modulation (SPM) [172,173] and cross-phase modulation (XPM) [177-179] methods, frequency discriminators and cross-gain modulation in semiconductor optical amplifiers (SOA) [176].
+Compared to conventional integral differentiation, fractional differentiation has many more unique and powerful applications [127,182,183].
+It has played an important role in many different fields including electricity and electronics, mechanics, chemistry, biology, and economics.
 Perhaps its most important applications have been in image edge detection, control theory, and mechatronics [182,183].
-Despite this, however, photonic based fractional differentiators have received comparatively little attention.
+Interestingly though, despite these wide benefits and applications, photonic based fractional differentiators have received little attention compared to other functions.

-Many photonic integral and fractional differentiators have focused on the derivative of the complex optical field, rather than the RF signal.
-A photonic differentiator based on a dual-drive MZM together with an RF delay line, [174]

-although successful, was limited in processing speed by the bandwidth of the RF delay line.
-Photonic differentiators based on optical filters [175] feature high speeds of up to 40-Gb/s, although they only work for a fixed (and typically integral) differentiation order and lack reconfigurability.
-To implement highly reconfigurable differentiators, transversal schemes have been investigated using discrete laser arrays [169, 180, 181], although at the expense of significantly increased system size, cost, and complexity, limiting the number of available taps and thus the processing performance.
+For the most part, photonic differentiators - both integral and fractional - have focused on generating the derivative of the complex optical field, rather than the actual RF signal.
+For example, a photonic differentiator based on a dualdrive MZM together with an RF delay line, [174] although successful, was limited in processing speed by the bandwidth of the RF delay line.
+Photonic differentiators based on optical filters [175] feature high speeds of up to 40-Gb/s, although they only work for a fixed (and typically integral) differentiation order and generally lack flexibility or reconfigurability.
+To implement highly reconfigurable differentiators, transversal schemes have been investigated using discrete laser arrays [169, 180, 181].
+While this is a powerful and attractive approach, it also presents some limitations, chiefly in the number of wavelengths that can be supplied.
+Increasing the number of lasers to provide more taps dramatically increases the system size, cost, and complexity, thus limiting the processing performance.
 Using a single source that can simultaneously generate a large number of high-quality wavelength channels would be highly advantageous.

-Recently [109], a photonic RF differentiator with 8 taps using a 200-GHz FSR micro-comb source was demonstrated and achieved the 1st, 2nd, and 3rd order differentiation operating at RF bandwidths up to 17 GHz with a potential bandwidth of 100 GHz.
+Recently [109], a photonic RF integral differentiator with 8 taps, achieved using a 200-GHz FSR micro-comb source was demonstrated, that generated the 1st, 2nd, and 3rd order derivatives operating at RF bandwidths up to 17 GHz with a potential bandwidth of 100 GHz.

-An N{th} -order temporal fractional differentiator can be considered as a linear time-invariant system with a transfer function given by [168]
+An $N{\text{th}}$ -order temporal fractional differentiator can be considered as a linear time-invariant system with a transfer function given by [168]

-$$H{N}(\omega) \propto (j\omega)^{N} \tag{5}$$
+$$H_N(\omega) \propto (j\omega)^N \tag{5}$$

-where $j = \sqrt{-1}$, ω is the RF angular frequency, and N is the differentiation order which can be fractional and even complex [184,185].
-According to the above transfer function, the amplitude response of a temporal differentiator is proportional to $|\omega|^N$, while the phase response has a linear profile, with a phase jump of $N\pi$ at null frequencies.
+where $j = \sqrt{-1}$ , $\omega$ is the RF angular frequency, and N is the differentiation order which can be fractional and even complex [184,185].
+According to Equation 5, the amplitude response of a temporal differentiator is proportional to $|\omega|^N$ , whereas the phase response has a linear profile, with a phase jump of $N\pi$ at null frequencies.

-Using the transversal filter approach towards the implementation of RF photonic differentiators yields a finite set of delayed and weighted replicas of the input RF signal in the optical domain which is combined upon detection.
+Using the transverse filter approach to RF photonic differentiators yields a finite set of delayed and weighted replicas of the input RF signal in the optical domain, which is then combined upon detection.
 The transfer function from Eq.
-(5) becomes where M is the number of taps, a_n is the tap coefficient of the n-th tap, and T is the time delay between adjacent taps.
-It should be noted that the differentiator design based on Eq.
-(6) is an intensity differentiator, i.e., the output RF signal after being combined upon detection yields an exact differentiation of the input RF signal, in contrast to field differentiators that yield the derivative of complex optical fields [167,171,153,154,185-187].
+(5) becomes where M is the number of taps, $a_n$ is the tap coefficient of the n-th tap, and T is the time delay between adjacent taps.
+It should be noted that differentiators that achieve the function based on Eq.
+(6) are intensity RF differentiators, i.e., the output RF signal after being combined upon detection yields an exact differentiation of the input RF signal, in contrast to optical field differentiators that produce the derivative of complex optical fields [167,171,153,154,185-187].